paulhamsh/HCI-BLE-Python/README.md

 Very simple, using the BLE commands directly without any interpretation or pythonic class creation

+**Credits**

-Credits: based on work in Scapy, Bumble and python-hcipy
+This is derived from work in Scapy, Bumble and python-hcipy, all of which have been incredibly useful in creating this.

 ```
 Scapy:                          https://github.com/secdev/scapy/